jgraley/cotest/coroutines/docs/getting-started.md

 Let's vary things a bit.
 This time, the function we call
  - will have void return, and
- - will take a reference (and cause a swide-effect through it).
+ - will take a reference (and cause a side-effect through it).

 ```
 COTEST(MyTest, Case2)